ataraskov/blog/content/posts/002_get_the_most_out_of_programming_exercises.md

 &nbsp;

-This may not work well for production development, but it's perfect for my learning expirience at least ;)
+This may not work well for production development, but it's perfect for my learning experience at least ;)